emmajanedrews/base-template/_drafts/how-can-we-help-you-get-your-dream-home.md

 {% include youtube.html %}

-Don’t waste your time looking at property ads that have already been sold.
-Join our VIP program and keep ahead of the competition.
+<center>Don’t waste your time looking at property ads that have already been sold.
+Join our VIP program and keep ahead of the competition.</center>

 You have decided to purchase a property.
 What do you do now?
 Where do you start?
 I am here today to give you four tips to become a successful purchaser in today’s real estate market.